Thank you for your interest.

 Restore Justice believes in:

 Recognition is growing across the political spectrum that the nation’s criminal justice system needs to change.
 In Illinois, there are strong organizations working on different aspects of the criminal justice system, seeking a variety of reform measures.
-There are none, however, that are solely dedicated to the significant and growing population of inmates serving life or life-like sentences for crimes they committed as children or young adults.
+There are none, however, that are solely dedicated to the significant and growing population of individuals serving life or life-like sentences for crimes they committed as children or young adults.

 In 2014, Restore Justice Illinois, a 501(c)(4) civic group, emerged to help fill this void by directly advocating for compassionate changes to the Illinois criminal code.
 But lobbying and advocacy only go so far.
 It soon became clear that in order to move the needle, we would have to move beyond the statehouse and into the community.